 Urban design addresses the various components of the built environment, including buildings, parks/open spaces, amenities, and transportation systems.
-It is an essential practice that, if done properly, can help to enhance livability and maintain the identity and character of Milwaukie as it experiences growth and development over the next several decades.
+It is an essential practice that, if done intentionally, can help to enhance livability and support a thriving community as Milwaukie grows and develops over the next several decades.
 Land use refers to the uses that are permitted in a particular location and the relationship of uses to one another.

-Identifying clear goals and policies related to urban design and land use will help advance the city's vision by enhancing the appearance and vibrancy of its distinct neighborhoods and helping to foster a strong sense of place.
+Identifying clear goals and policies related to urban desian and land use will help advance the city's vision by enhancing the appearance and vibrancy of its distinct neighborhoods and helping to foster a strong sense of place.
 Milwaukie has integrated urban design practices into past planning efforts and land use decisions on development applications.
 Over the last two decades, the city has focused on two major components related to urban design.
 The first has been to create opportunities for new mixed use, pedestrian-oriented development in areas such as Downtown Milwaukie and Central Milwaukie.
-The second has been to improve the quality of design for infill development in Milwaukie's existing single family and multifamily neighborhoods.
+The second has been to improve the quality of design for infill development in Milwaukie's neighborhoods.

 "Neighborhood hubs" is a more recent concept that emerged during the development of Milwaukie's Community Vision and Action Plan and aims to enhance livability and provide residents with access to amenities and services close to where they live.
-Design and future development or redevelopment of these hubs will vary and will reflect the characteristics, scale and needs of the adjacent neighborhoods.
+Design and future development or redevelopment of these hubs will vary and will reflect the scale and needs of the adjacent neighborhoods.